100% Jodi: Improve Self-Worth, Improve Achievements

 – Forgive yourself for past mistakes.
 Recognize that at that time you were doing your best, you learned a lesson and now you can give yourself permission to move on.

 – Identify your strengths and how you can incorporate them into your life.
-This is a vital exercise I take you through in my goal-setting product because when we leverage our strengths we make achieving a goal so much easier.
+This is a vital exercise I take you through in my goal-setting process because when we leverage our strengths we make achieving a goal so much easier.
 That sounds like a no-brainer but often we are not present to what our strengths are and we dismiss them as common when they are far from common.

 – Develop a mindset that validates you, not diminishes you.
 Our brain has a negativity bias and if left untrained it will mainly focus on what’s wrong, what has not been accomplished yet.
 That causes you to lose sight of what is going well and what has been accomplished thus far.
 Make it a practice to think about how far you’ve come in the past 5, 10, 20 years and all the things you are doing right to move yourself closer to your goals.